-The rotate sphere effect in Adobe Premiere will allow you to re-orient your 360° footage.
-This may come in useful if you need to change the starting position of your 360° video, or the horizon on your footage is off, which may happen if you were filming on a slant or your tripod was off.
+This tutorial show how to use the rotate sphere effect in Adobe Premiere Pro, which allows you to re-orient your 360° footage.
+This may be useful if you need to change the starting position of your 360° video, or the horizon on your footage is off, which may happen if you were filming on a slant or your tripod was off.

 Here we have a shot of the Lion Shrine at the University Park Campus.